Quantum critical systems with dissipative boundaries: Numerical results

 \subsection{Time evolution and asymptotic stationary states}

-In Figs.~(\ref{Dt}), (\ref{Jt}) and (\ref{Gcpt}), we show some results for the evolution of the particle density, the fermionic current, and the correlation $G_c$ respectively, for protocols with pumping and decay dissipative boundaries, when starting from a critical ground state at $\bar{\mu}_i=0$.
+In Figs.~\ref{Dt}, \ref{Jt} and \ref{Gcpt}, we show some results for the evolution of the particle density, the fermionic current, and the correlation $G_c$ respectively, for protocols with pumping and decay dissipative boundaries, when starting from a critical ground state at $\bar{\mu}_i=0$.
 The quantum evolution leads to stationary states depending on $\bar{\mu}$ and $w$, while it is independent of the initial condition, thus independent of $\bar{\mu}_i$.
 The asymptotic stationary state corresponds to the eigenstate of the Lindbladian generator ${\cal L}$ with zero eigenvalue, i.e. it is solution of ${\cal L}(\rho)=0$.
 The observables defined in Sec.~\ref{protocol} asymptotically turn out to behave as

 for any sites except those at the ends of the chain that are in contact with the baths (the fermionic density and current take different values at the boundaries).
-Only the asymptotic large-$t$ fermionic current shows a behavior dependent on $\bar{\mu}$ and $w$, see Fig.~\ref{Jwlt}, being nonzero and constant for any $x$ excluded those involving the ends of the chain.
+Only the asymptotic large-$t$ fermionic current given by the function $f(\bar{\mu},w)$ shows a behavior dependent on $\bar{\mu}$ and $w$, see Fig.~\ref{Jwlt}, being nonzero and constant for any site $x$ excluded those involving the ends of the chain.
+The above results can be derived by solving the corresponding dynamic equations, see App.~\ref{appnum}, in the stationary limit when the time derivatives in the l.h.s. vanish.

 The asymptotic stationary states do not appear particularly interesting.
 However, we are mostly interested in the quantum evolution before approaching the asymptotic stationary states.
 As we shall see, this turns out to be quite complex, developing two different dynamic regimes: an early-time regime for $t\sim L$, and a large-time regime for $t\sim L^3$ that describe the approach to the above stationary states.